defunkt/gist/README.markdown

 Authentication
 --------------
-There are two way to set github user and token info:
+There are two ways to set GitHub user and token info:

 Using env vars GITHUB_USER and GITHUB_TOKEN: